antenomy/nix-config-hub/README.md

 A hub for the configuration files of all my NixOS devices, such as my PC, home servers etc.

+### Structure
+The machines currently supported by this flake are:
+- `aelin` nix-darwin managed main macbook air used as daily driver
+- `dorian` NixOS running on main stationary computer with powerful AMD specs
+- `manon` nix WSL client for main stationary computer Windows dual boot
+- `lorcan` wyse thin client used for running homelab services like pihole, portainer etc.

-### Run
+### Basic Setup
-To run currently, make sure to have the package [Just](https://github.com/casey/just) installed, and then simply run:
+For a more expanisve guide check [Guides](./docs/GUIDES.md).
+To run, make sure to have the package [Just](https://github.com/casey/just) installed, and then navigate to the project dir and run:

 ```
 just switch
 ```

-### Update dotfiles
-To update dot files run:
+To only update dot files run:
 ```
 just dot
 ```